MengRao/WFMPMC/README.md

 ## Usage
 Both writer and reader need to call 3 member functions in sequence to complete one operation.
 Take writer for example:
 - `getWriteIdx()` to allocate an  index to write at.
-- `getWritable(idx)` to get a writable pointer and user should assgin the object referred to by the pointer.
+- `getWritable(idx)` to get a writable pointer and user should construct the object referred to by the pointer.
 If the object at the index is not ready for writing(when the queue is `full()`) it'll return nullptr, and user can retry.
 - `commitWrite(idx)` to commit the operation after writing is done.

 Of course, all the 3 operations are wait-free.